nodejs/node/BUILDING.md

 <em id="fn6">6</em>: Running Node.js on x86 Windows should work and binaries
 are provided.
 However, tests in our infrastructure only run on WoW64.
-Furthermore, compiling on x86 Windows is currently considered Experimental and may not be possible.
+Furthermore, compiling on x86 Windows is Experimental and may not be possible.

 <em id="fn7">7</em>: The default FreeBSD 12.0 compiler is Clang 6.0.1, but
 FreeBSD 12.1 upgrades to 8.0.1.
-Other Clang/LLVM versions are provided via the system's package manager, including Clang 9.0.
+Other Clang/LLVM versions are available via the system's package manager, including Clang 9.0.

 ### Supported toolchains